siakinnik/siakinnik/README.md

 ### Hardware
 - **ZeroLamp** – ESP32 smart lamp project, forked just for pull-request, because ZeroBone is too busy rn to give me push access and i didn't want to wait.
+- **JWT** - Arduino IDE library for encoding and decoding JSON web tokens for the Arduino and ESP platforms.
+Forked from https://github.com/chrismoorhouse/ArduinoJWT/ just to rename the class and use in ZeroLamp(probaply will make some small improvements)

 ### Other
 - **birdhouse** – 3D printable birdhouse optimized for small birds